sarvar2003/user-profile/README.md

 # User Profile Project

 Welcome to the User Profile Project!
-This repository demonstrates how to manage user profiles using Django, a high-level Python web framework.
+This is fully dockerized user profiles django project that uses token authentication to authenticate users

 ## Features